I have written about art, music, literature, education and social justice for publications, websites and blogs. Here a few of my favorites:

 “Take Five: Reykjavík’s Record Shops” (Paste) Reykjavík may be a small city on a small island, but its vinyl culture is huge.
 A look at the five top record shops.

-“Made in Banff” My experience doing a writing residency in Banff National Park in Alberta, Canada.
+“Made in Banff” (blog) My experience doing a writing residency in Banff National Park in Alberta, Canada.

 “Road Trip: The Nature of Reston” (The Washington Post) A fun, quirky tour guide celebrating the history and culture of Reston, Virginia, which was one of the first planned communities in the nation.